 This introductory course is designed to familiarize students with the politics of contemporary Latin America.
-The course will cover such topics as the various types of colitical systems found in Latin America, the political economy of development, and the ssue of regime transition.
+The course covers such topics as the various types of political systems found in Latin America, the political economy of development, and the issue of regime transition.